Donald Trump Threatens To Release 800 ISIS Prisoners Into Europe, Complaining ‘We Do So Much, Spend So Much’

 — KTLA (@KTLA) February 10, 2018

-In his Twitter posts, Trump also appeared to criticize the United States’ European allies for not doing enough in the fight against ISIS, saying, “We do so much, and spend so much — Time for others to step up and do the job that they are so capable of doing.
+In his Twitter posts, Trump also appeared to criticize the United States’ European allies for not doing enough in the fight against ISIS.

+“We do so much, and spend so much — Time for others to step up and do the job that they are so capable of doing.
 We are pulling back after 100% Caliphate victory!”

 Trump has had a lengthy history of criticizing U.S. allies, as ABC News has reported, with his targets including Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel, U.K. Prime Minister Theresa May, and others — including once labeling the European Union a “foe” of the United States in an interview.